 - Band School

 - BC OneCard (Library Survey)

 The BC OneCard program, funded through the Province of British Columbia, allows members of a participating BC library to borrow books from another participating BC library.
 BC OneCard members may return borrowed materials to any public library in BC.

-Students with Special Needs who are working towards a certificate of graduation are grouped into four Performance Reporting groups: Gifted, Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
+Students with Special Needs who are working towards a certificate of graduation are categorized into three groupings for performance-oriented reporting: Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
 The Behaviour Disabilities group consists of the Special Education categories H (Severe Behaviour) and R (Moderate Behaviour Support/Mental Illness, formerly categories M and N).